584F525F/584F525F.github.io/docs/About.md

 I have too many interests, some of which are in Technology, Security, Networking, Research, and Engineering, I have a nonstop desire to know all of those things so I can have a better understanding of how all those points interact with each other, a part of what I call [building the logic, my logic], this is exactly what I use in solving any problem regardless of how much I know or don't know about it, that's why research is a very important skill to have.
 I try to stay as humble as I can with my knowledge simply because I am aware that no matter how much I learn, I will never know it all.
 Plus, there will always be someone that possesses a skill that I don't have and can learn from, it keeps me motivated to keep going.

 Credit where credit is due, This website was created using [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).
-I spent some time in customizing the interface to end up looking the way it does.
+I spent a lot of time in customizing the interface, functions and features to end up looking and functioning the way it does now.